 Elena Hoyo

-He claimed that Elena’s spirit would come to him when he would sit by her grave and serenade her corpse with a favorite Spanish song, and pleaded with him via the song to take her from the grave.
+Tanzler believed that Elena’s spirit communicated with him, urging him to take her from the grave.
+He claimed that when he would sit by her grave and serenade her corpse with a favorite Spanish song, her spirit would come to him and plead with him through the song.

 Carl Tanzler Slept With Hoyo’s Corpse For 7 Years

-After bringing Elena’s body home, he used piano wire to connect the bones and fitted the face with glass eyes.
-Tanzler replaced the corpse’s skin, which had decomposed, with silk cloth soaked in wax and plaster of Paris.
+After bringing Elena’s body home, he used piano wire to connect her bones and fitted her face with glass eyes.
+Tanzler replaced the decomposed skin with silk cloth soaked in wax and plaster of Paris.
+He made a wig out of her hair, which had fallen out during decomposition, and filled her abdominal and chest cavities with rags to maintain her original form.
+He even dressed her body in stockings, jewelry, and gloves and kept it on his bed.

 Carl Tanzler and the corpse of Elena Hoyo